yangcyself/yangcyself.github.io/_pages/about.md

 I will be very happy to contribute to Open Source projects, but I haven't found one.

-><a name="roboticsFN">1</a>: Specially, I like legged robotics, controlling their actions like walking, running and jumping
+><a name="roboticsFN">1</a>: Specifically, I like legged robotics, controlling their actions like walking, running and jumping